ashishrpandey/DockerTraining/network-exercise.md

 Ping from one container to others by name and see the connectivity ping from alpine4 which is connected to both

+## Extras

+Compare the output of following commands:

+	docker run -it alpine ip addr show and

+	docker run -it --net=host alpine ip addr show

+By changing the namespace to host, the process will have access to the host machines network interface.

+This is similar to the process namespace
+Compare the output of the two commands given below

+	docker run -it alpine ps aux
+	docker run -it --pid=host alpine ps aux